criswell/torgo/README.md

 You can force torgo to re-initialize the configuration by passing the `-i`/`--init` option.

+## How does it work?

+Perhaps the best way to understand how to use torgo, is to see how it works.

+When torgo is run, it starts in the current working directory and checks if an org file entry exists for that directory in its flat database file (by default, this is `~/.torgo/org_lookup_db.json`.
+If no org-file is found, it steps up to the parent directory and checks there.
+It repeats this until it either finds an org file or reaches root.
+If it reaches root, than it takes the original working directory as the one for the org-mode.

+*Note: You can force it to use the current working directory by passing the `-t`/`--this` parameter.*

+Once it has the appropriate org-mode file it fires up your editor of choice on that file.
+You edit the file, take your notes or whatever, and save it.

+The next time you fire up torgo in that same directory (or in a sub-directory) it will load the same org-mode file.

 # Why is it called Torgo?

 For a while, I had been using a `this.org` pattern for my ad-hoc org files.